codepress/admin-columns/readme.txt

 == Changelog ==

+= NEWVERSION =
+* [Fixed] Columns can be marked as original, in case the default has been replaced by an ac-column

 = 2.5.4 =
 * [Fixed] Edit columns button will be positioned correctly on the Trash page
 * [Fixed] Obsolete images have been removed